dhruvvv-sh/Lattice/README.md

 ---

-# Storage Simulations
+# Verification

-The storage scripts validate the Reed-Solomon layer independently from the API.
+The automated tests validate both the Reed-Solomon storage layer and the API-integrated sharded path.

 ## Reed-Solomon Verification